RemboL/blockumber/Readme.md

 * either product owner notices that tests are red because he is not hitting exact step expressions and he gets angry at limitations of the tools provided
 * or product owner notices that tests are red and he gets angry because oh-so-important functionality doesn't work as it should

-Either way, this usually means that devs have more work with debugging, coding additional stepdefs, etc., and (hopefully) at some point business notices that this work setup where they're trying to write scenarios is not cost effective.
+Either way, this usually means that devs have more work with [greening up the pipelines] - debugging, coding additional stepdefs, etc., and (hopefully) at some point business notices that this work setup where they write scenarios is not cost effective.

-But this course of action is the result of simple fact - PO can do in the editor much more than the stepdefs allow.
+But this course of action is the result of simple fact - business can do in the text editor much more than the stepdefs allow.

-That's basically the reason behind - to provide the editor that allows no more and no less than stepdefs allow.
+That's basically the reason behind this little project - to provide the editor that allows no more and no less than stepdefs allow (and also bright colors of blockly blocks should draw in the simple business minds).

 ## How it works?